Created by Ray Buffum (?)

-ROCKY JORDAN was the title character of one of the better and more exotic radio detective series.
+ROCKY JORDAN was the title character of one of the better and more exotic radio detective series\.
 In fact, it's one of the best detective series I have ever heard.
 The series had two separate incarnations.
-The first, A Man Named Jordan, started as a daily 15 minute show and after about six months changed to a weekly 30 minute show.
-It took place in Istanbul and the Cafe was described as "a small restaurant in a narrow street off Istanbul's Grand Bazaar, permeated with by the smoke of Oriental tobacco, alive with the babble of many tongues, and packed with intrigue."
-The second incarnation, Rocky Jordan, was a weekly 30 minute series took place in Cairo - "the gateway to the ancient East where adventure and intrigue unfold against the backdrop of antiquity."
+The first, A Man Named Jordan, started as a daily 15-minute show and after about six months changed to a weekly 30-minute show.
+It took place in Istanbul and the Café was described as "a small restaurant in a narrow street off Istanbul's Grand Bazaar, permeated with by the smoke of Oriental tobacco, alive with the babble of many tongues, and packed with intrigue."
+The second incarnation, Rocky Jordan, was a weekly 30-minute series which took place in Cairo -- "the gateway to the ancient East where adventure and intrigue unfold against the backdrop of antiquity."

-Jordan was a hard-boiled owner of the Cafe Tambourine who spent most of his time solving mysteries that he usually became involved in by accident.
+Jordan was a hard-boiled owner of the Café Tambourine who spent most of his time solving mysteries that he usually became involved in by accident.
 During the Cairo-based run, he often encountered Captain Sam Sabaaya of the Cairo police.
-John Dunning in his On The Air: The Encyclopedia of Old Time Radio describes Jordan as "a rugged hero who each week was confronted by a crime, a mystery, a beautiful woman or a combination of the three.
-It was a detective show with a difference: the Oriental background was played to the hilt, giving it a sound like no other."
-The writers worked hard to give it authenticity - actual places and streets in Cairo were often and accurately mentioned.
-The music score also added to the exoticness of the series.
-Moyles, a veteran of radio, was much more believable in the role than Raft.
+John Dunning in his On The Air: The Encyclopedia of Old Time Radio describes Jordan as

 The show was one of the best examples of the so-called "amateur detective" or "unlicenced private investigator" type that were a recurring theme for radio series.
 It was a common way of putting a different and fresh twist on the basic private detective theme, an extremely popular genre on the radio.
 The main character had a stated, non-investigative occupation, but he or she always got involved with solving mysteries and crimes.
 Jordan passes the Chandler test: "trouble" was definitely his "real" business.

-Profile by Stewart Wright - May, 1999.
+Profile respectfully by Stewart Wright (May, 1999).
 And thanks, Kathleen, for keeping us on our toes.